anneiric/anneiric.github.io/README.md

 # anneiric.github.io

-_webpage on aesthetic words and a goat_
+_webpage on aesthetic words and a leaving cert points calculator_